prorev/prorev.github.io/_posts/2020-03-28-pandas_basic.md

 ## Column types

-There are just a couple column types in Pnadas.
+There are just a couple most frequent column types in pandas.

 * Numerical
   * float
   * int
 * Categorical
-  * string
+  * string (read:object)
   * ordered string
   * boolean

-Ordered strings for instance for the type of education:
+Ordered strings are strings with some grade semantics:

 * elementary school
 * middle school
 * university
 * after graduate ...

-> Often we have just two values for teh single column like: 'No','Yes' ili 0,1 ili False,True.
+> Often we have just two values for the single column like: 'No','Yes' or 0, 1 or False, True.

 ## Read and write data